 The team at CEC is proud to announce that Adrianna Watson joined the CEC as the new Vice President of Development in June 2022.
 She brings over 20 years of non-profit leadership experience helping givers invest in Kingdom purposes.
 As a North Richland Hills local, Adrianna is active in her school’s PTA, neighborhood Art Committee, several local Chambers of Commerce, and other civic organizations.
 She and her husband are raising two Jesus loving boys together with their church family – Fellowship Church in Grapevine.
 Adrianna loves a cup of freshly ground coffee and finding a good deal at local thrift stores including the CEC’s Second Glance Resale.

 Bryan Downer – VP of Property

-Bryan Downer came on board in March of 2013 as Property Director.
+Bryan Downer came on board in March of 2013 and serves as Vice President of Property.
+He currently serves on the Executive Board of the Apartment Association of Tarrant County and the Board of the Texas Apartment Association.
 For the previous 16 years he managed a family service business in the DFW area that he and his wife, Nansii started.
-During that time he also created a Christian publishing company that has produced and distributed books from twenty local authors.
-Bryan’s twenty years of residential construction experience certainly aids in the management of the many homes, townhomes and apartments that the CEC owns throughout Tarrant County.
-His understanding heart for people helps him to relate to the various needs and challenges of the over 300 people that sleep under CEC roofs each night.
+Bryan’s twenty years of residential construction experience aids in the management of the many homes, townhomes, condos and apartments that the CEC owns throughout Tarrant County.
+His understanding heart for people helps him to relate to the various needs and challenges of the over 400 people that sleep under CEC roofs each night.
 In 2009 he earned a graduate degree from Tyndale Theological Seminary in Fort Worth and currently leads a local faith community.
 He is passionate about connecting people with the peace of God.
-He is married to the love of his life and is the father of three and the grandfather of three.
+He is married to the love of his life and is the father of three and the grandfather of six.